GA4 Audit Checklist 2026: 24 Checks + Free Template

 A GA4 audit checks whether your Google Analytics 4 setup measures completely, cleanly and in a privacy-compliant way.
-The GA4 Auditor combines four methods for this in a single tool.
+The GA4 Auditor combines four audit methods - live check, BigQuery data quality, server-side tagging and on-page - in a single tool, with 24 essential checks across the board and 14 consent platforms (CMPs) detected automatically, in line with Google's official Consent Mode v2 guidance.
 This page is the complete checklist: all the checks the auditor runs - as a reference for technicians and as an entry point into the matching help pages.

 What a GA4 audit checks